 Table of Contents

-It was only last summer that Tippy was seriously hurt.
+One summer Tippy was seriously hurt.
 She was fetching a stick and landed on it wrong.
 “It pierced an 8-inch hole under her tongue and into her throat – there was a lot of blood and she was crying,” says Anna.
-“I took her to the SF SPCA Veterinary Hospital, where I had initially adopted her, and knew that one of their locations was open 24 hours for emergencies.
-Since I’ve had only good experiences with vets at both hospital locations for Tippy’s more routine medical care, I completely trusted them to perform well in emergencies.”

 What to expect at the vet hospital